shrishtip21/shrishtip21/README.md

 # Hi there, I'm Shrishti! 👋

 ## 🚀 About Me
-I am a passionate learner currently exploring the world of **Google Cloud and Generative AI**.
+I am a passionate learner currently exploring the world of **AI/ML and Generative AI**.
 I love building projects and learning new tech stacks.

 ## 🧠 Current Focus
 - 🔭 **Learning:** Generative AI concepts, LLMs, and Cloud Architecture through the GenAI Academy APAC.